MicrosoftDocs/azure-devops-docs/docs/pipelines/release/azure-rm-endpoint.md

 <a name="sessionexpired"></a>

-### Failed to obtain an access token or A valid refresh token was not found
+### Failed to obtain an access token or a valid refresh token was not found

 These errors typically occur when your session has expired.